voxowl/minecraft-plugins/plugins/mc2vox/README.md

 <img width="498" alt="Screen Shot 2021-05-19 at 22 52 31" src="https://user-images.githubusercontent.com/6775074/118882869-e9dc6c00-b8f4-11eb-9f59-eb42cdd861b4.png">

-#### Select the box you want to export using the wooden axe:
+#### Select the box you want to export using the selection wand (by default, the wand is leather):
-  - Holding a wooden axe:
+  - Holding the selection wand in the main hand:
     - Left click for the first corner block
     - Right click for the second corner block